Historical Left: Depretis and Cairoli

-Crispi era and dissolution
+Crispi, Giolitti and dissolution

 In 1887, the longtime Depretis died in office and Zanardelli and Crispi were favoured for the succession.
 King Umberto I finally chose the radical Crispi because he was more favourable to an alliance with Germany rather than progressive Zanardelli.
 Internally, Crispi reformed justice, supporting a law against administrative abuses and introducing the Zanardelli Code (named after the now Justice Minister), expanded the suffrage for the communal voters, obtained more executive powers for the government, established undersecretaries in the several ministries and created the Health Superior Council.
 Despite Crispi being more leftist than Depretis, he was also a strong nationalist and rapidly became near to German chancellor Otto von Bismarck and the Germanophile King Umberto II.
 Crispi wanted reunite all the Italian-speaking territories in one nation, revealing to the German general Alfred von Waldersee his desire to annex the Austrian Trentino and French Nice.
 Despite his successes, Crispi lost the parliamentary confidence in 1891 after a failed attempt to reduce state expensens and prefecture against the interests of many politicians.

-During the momentary isolation of Crispi, the former Treasury Minister Giovanni Giolitti took over the Left leadership.
+During the momentary isolation of Crispi, the former treasury minister Giovanni Giolitti took over the Left leadership.
 By contrast with the statist Crispi, Giolitti was a liberal like Zanardelli and did not support colonialism and militarization.
 After the fall of the conservative government of the Marquess of Rudinì in 1892, Giolitti was designated to form a new government.
-As Prime Minister, Giolitti tried to introduce a progressive taxation and stop the trasformismo with the establishment of an organized political party.
+As prime minister, Giolitti tried to introduce a progressive taxation and stop the trasformismo with the establishment of an organized political party.
 However, the Giolitti ministry did not survive long and after nine months of stability in January 1893 the Banca Romana scandal erupted, which involved many politicians of the Left, including Giolitti and Crispi.
 After months of polemics, Giolitti resigned in December 1893.